pdjr-build/firmware-factory/modules/winint/README.md

 __WININT__ is an NMEA 2000 module which implements a windlass operating interface.

-The module was developed to support pole anchors built by the manufacturer ANKREO, but it may well be useful with other windlass-based hardware that has similar control and monitoring characteristics.
+The module accepts commands and issues status reports using the N2K Windlass Network Messages protocol described in this [Technical Bulletin]( https://www.nmea.org/Assets/20190613%20windlass%20amendment,%20128776,%20128777,%20128778.pdf).

-The module accepts commands and issues status reports using the N2K Windlass Network Messages protocol described in this [Technical Bulletin]( https://www.nmea.org/Assets/20190613%20windlass%20amendment,%20128776,%20128777,%20128778.pdf). characteristics.
+__WININT__'s hardware interface was developed to support pole anchors built by the manufacturer ANKREO, but it may well be useful with other windlass-based hardware that can provide similar sensor inputs and that can be operate by simple UP and DOWN outputs.

 __WININT__ connects to the NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.